New York City Police Department School Safety Division

 The New York City Police Department School Safety Division is the law enforcement agency for New York City Department of Education schools.
-The agency is a division of the New York City Police Department Community Affairs Bureau and is one of the largest school-based law enforcement agencies in New York City and the United States, with approximately 5,000 School Safety Agents (SSA's) and 200 police officers.
-There are more School Safety Agents in NYC schools than counselors.
+The agency is a division of the New York City Police Department Community Affairs Bureau and is one of the largest school-based law enforcement agencies in New York City and the United States.
+It has approximately 5,000 School Safety Agents (SSA's) and 200 police officers.
 The division costs approximately $750 million a year to run.

 History

 The New York City Police Department School Safety Division was formed in 1998 when the School Safety Division was transferred from the New York City Department of Education to the New York City Police Department.
 Since then, the School Safety Division has expanded in duties and in number of officers.
 In 2006, NYPD school safety agents were classified Civil Service Status with the first DCAS Civil Service exam given on June 9, 2007.